Ascension Island Council: Third Council

 Elections to the third Council were to have taken place in April 2008 but following consultations they were delayed until October 2008.
 With eight nominations the elections were duly held and seven candidates were elected to form a new Island Council, which was sworn in on 28 October.

 Fourth Council

 The third Council was dissolved by the Governor in October 2010 with elections planned for 3 November 2010.
 By close of nominations on 19 October 2010, six nominations had been received (sufficient for elections to be held for a Council of five elected members), but two of the nominations were submitted late and therefore declared invalid.
-The Governor was therefore obliged to suspend the Island Government Ordinance and re-schedule the elections.
+The Governor was therefore obliged to suspend the Island Government Ordinance and reschedule the elections.
 On 3 February 2011, it was announced that an election would be held on 25 February.
 On 28 February 2011, the five new council members were sworn in by the Administrator.